valensupport/valensupport.github.io/pages/batch_request.md

 Each carrier can define their own naming convention according to their system requirements and constraints, providing the word “batch” is contained somewhere in the file name and the format is “.zip”.
 (See: Batch Application Processing Requirements ).

 The zip file cannot be password protected.
-It cannot contain subfolders and should contain two files, see below.
+It cannot contain subfolders and should contain one file per relation, see below.

 ### Submission File Details

 Client systems must transmit data as a single compressed .zip file.
-The zipped file must contain the two data files containing the transmission data which correspond to all required data nodes.
+The zipped file must contain the related files containing the transmission data which correspond to all required data nodes.
 There are two nodes defined in the data structure for submitting data for InsureRight/Workers Compensation, so the following files must exist in the batch transmission: insured.[csv, psv, txt] class.[csv, psv, txt]